hzi-braunschweig/pia-system/psa.app.web/README.md

 npm run e2e.ci
 ```

-The e2e.ci expect the webapp to be already served.
-The URL has to be set in the env variable `$WEBAPP_URL`.
+The script `e2e.ci` expects the webapp to be already served.
+Set environment variable `WEBAPP_URL` to point to the running webapp.